nixn/pdns-etcd3/README.md

   * `A` ⇒ `PTR` (`in-addr.arpa`)
   * `AAAA` ⇒ `PTR` (`ip6.arpa`)
   * …
-* Override of domain name appended to unqualified names (instead of zone name)
-  * useful for `PTR` records in reverse zones
 * Support for defaults and zone appending (and possibly more) in plain-string records (those which are also object-supported)
 * "Collect record", automatically combining A and/or AAAA records from "server records"
   * e.g. `etcd.example.com` based on `etcd-1.example.com`, `etcd-2.example.com`, …